More about: 10 Things to Do near Stonehenge

 - The Market Cross, in the market square.

-The best way to get there if you don't have a car is to take the train from London to Chippenham, which is about 3 miles away, or to Bath, which is about 6 miles away.
-From both cities you can take a taxi or, if you are in Chippenham, a bus.
+The best way to get there if you don’t have a car is to take the train from London to Chippenham, which is about 5 kilometres away, or to Bath, about 10 kilometres away.
+From both towns you can take a taxi or, if you’re in Chippenham, a bus.

-It's hard to believe that such a small town has over 500 listed buildings of historical or artistic interest.
-Devizes is home to everything from Neolithic remains to industrial era buildings and a medieval layer that can be seen throughout the streets.
+It’s hard to believe that such a small town boasts over 500 listed buildings of historical or artistic interest.
+This town, Devizes, is home to everything from Neolithic remains to industrial-era buildings, with a medieval layer evident in every street.

-For a start, Devizes is one of the most important centres for learning about the history of Stonehenge and the other sites in the area, as it is home to the Wiltshire Museum, which displays all kinds of artefacts from the various excavations at Stonehenge and Avebury.
-There are also artefacts from Bush Barrow.
+To begin with, Devizes is one of the most important centres for learning about the history of Stonehenge and the other sites in the area, as it is home to the Wiltshire Museum, which displays all manner of artefacts found during the various excavations carried out at Stonehenge and Avebury.
+There are also finds from Bush Barrow.

-- Stroll through the Market Place, a crescent-shaped space where a large open-air market is held every Thursday.
-From the same square you can see the village brewery, crowned by a Victorian tower.
+- Take a stroll through the Market Place, a crescent-shaped square where a large open-air market is held every Thursday.
+From this very square, you can see the village brewery, crowned by a Victorian tower.

-- Take a look at the neoclassical town hall, as well as the various Georgian houses.
+- Visit the neoclassical town hall, as well as the various Georgian houses.

-- Nearby is one of the most impressive works of the early industrial era: the Kennet and Avon Canal.
+- Nearby lies one of the most impressive works from the early industrial era: the Kennet and Avon Canal.

 There are plenty of buses from London to Devizes.
 You can find the timetables here.
-There is currently no train stop in the town.
+Currently, there is no train station in the town.